nus-cs1010/2425-s1/docs/about.md

 There are two types of assessment, formative and summative assessments.

 Formative assessments in CS1010 include past-year questions, problem sets, programming exercises, and online quizzes.
-They carry little or no weight, and are meant to help students self-diagnose and improve their problem-solving ability, programming skills, and understanding of the concepts taught in class.
+They carry little or no weight and are meant to help students self-diagnose and improve their problem-solving ability, programming skills, and understanding of the concepts taught in class.
 They are also meant to make students think deeper about the lessons, apply what they learn, and gain experience and confidence in their problem-solving/programming ability.
 Despite the smaller total weightage (10%), we expect that students spend most of their time on formative assessments.

 The summative assessments, on the other hand, are meant to evaluate student learning.
 These include two written assessments (the midterm and the final exam) and three practical exams.
 These are high-stakes assessments carrying 90% of the total weights.